vk12122/bitvijays.github.io-sphinx/docs/LFF-CIS-ElectricalGrid.rst

 We would cover

-* Few general concepts about electricity.
+* Few general concepts about :ref:`electricity`.
-* How the electricity travels from the generation (Power Station) to the consumption (Home).
+* How the electricity travels from the :ref:`generation-to-consumption`
-* General Architecture of the Electrical Grid SCADA (Transmission/ Distribution/ Customer) Substation.
+* General :ref:`scada-architecture` of the Electrical Grid (Transmission/ Distribution/ Customer) Substation.
+* :ref:`metering` : Availability based tariff and Automated Meter Reading
+* :ref:`international-standards-protocols` used in the Electrical Grid.
-* Protocols used in the Electrical Grid.
+* :ref:`solutions-software` used in the Electrical Grid.
-* Vulnerabilities and how to secure the Electrical Grid.
+* :ref:`cybersecurity` : Vulnerabilities and Remediations (how to secure the Electrical Grid).

+..
+Note :: By no means, we are Electrical Grid/ SCADA expert.
+This is just an effort to write down our understanding of Electrical Grid

+.. _electricity:

 Electricity
 ===========